 Step 4: Reproduce the Slowness

 With profiling active, perform the actions that trigger lag.
-For example:
+For example:- Switching between agents in the Left Bar

 - Scrolling through long conversations